FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-4/README.md

 In this tutorial we will show you how to use debhelper to its fullest.
 Your rules file will delegate all work to debhelper, and will become very small as a result.

+We will reuse the application from tutorial 3, and only modify the packaging work.
+So as a side thing we will also demonstrate when is a good time to update the Debian package revision number but not the application number.

 **Table of contents**

  * Preparation